danielamuniz367/sign-up-form/README.md

 # To Run This Project
 In the project directory, run `npm install` and then `npm start` after node_modules has been added.

+## About This Project
+This was written in React, along with HTML/CSS.

 ## Available Scripts

 In the project directory, you can run: